fl101/awardfares-blog/_posts/2024-01-13-chinese-comac-planes.md

 ### 6. Book on the airline's website

-Once you have identified the flight(s) you want, tap on the **Book** button, and AwardFares will redirect you to Air France website, setting your query directly, so you don't have to redo the search.
+Once you have identified the flight(s) you want, tap on the **Book** button, and AwardFares will redirect you to the airline France website, setting your query directly, so you don't have to redo the search.
 Simply login and complete the booking<sup>1</sup>.

 <img src="../assets/img/introducing-flying-blue/book.webp" alt="Go to Air France's website to book Flying Blue award flights." class="noborder"/>